 Step 3.
 After that, tha app will start the conversion.

 Step 2.
-Under the Boot tab, find the UEFI/BIOS Boot Mode.
-Use the up or down arrow key to choose the UEFI mode and press Enter.
-Save the change.
+Under the Boot tab, select the UEFI/BIOS Boot Mode using the up or down arrow key and press Enter to choose UEFI mode, then save the change.